PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 37 "The web developers view of the world" %}}

-The Web is ubiquitos.
-It is a meta platform that stradles all internet connected computing devices.
+The Web is ubiquitous.
+It is a meta platform that straddles all internet connected computing devices.
 Build for the web, be everywhere.

 {{% /slide %}}